AlexanderFarrell/maze_generator_javascript/readme.md

 # Maze Generator JavaScript

 This project is a mini-maze generator using HTML, CSS and JavaScript.
 We use the depth-first search algorithm to dig through a 2D array of solid tiles, continuing to dig in random directions until every possible tile is dug!
+You can even download a text file of your generated mazes!

 [There is a video on YouTube](https://www.youtube.com/watch?v=Qfajj84oGUo) describing each part of this code step by step, and with various concepts drawn out!